Major structure

 The Bachelor of Arts requires the successful completion of 24 subjects (300-points), including at least one major.
 Most students study eight subjects each year (usually four subjects in each semester) for three years full-time, or the part-time equivalent.

-Completing your major
+Completing your studies

 Students completing a major or minor in Chinese Studies will need to complete a certain distribution of compulsory and elective subjects based on their entry point.
-Due to the wide range of student language proficiency levels (from beginners to fluent), the Chinese Studies major provides six language entry points, the super advanced entry point is only available as a minor, available to students who have completed secondary education in a Chinese environment.
+Due to the wide range of student language proficiency levels (from beginners to fluent), the Chinese Studies major provides six language entry points, entry point 11 is only available as a minor, available to students who have completed secondary education in a Chinese environment.
 For more information on the different entry points required subjects, view the Handbook entry for this course.

 Breadth studies